abeasock/mysql_python_assignment/README.md

 	source <downloaded-location-of-scripts>/create_db_schema.sql;
 	```

-5. Load the data from the above data sets into the table schemas created in the previous step by running the `load_data.sql script`. **Note:** In the script, you must update the three LOAD DATA INFILE lines to the location you saved the downloaded the data.
+5. Load the data from the above data sets into the table schemas created in the previous step by running the `load_data.sql` script. **Note:** In the script, you must update the three *LOAD DATA INFILE* lines to the location you saved the downloaded the data.
 Once you update the script, you can execute the script by running this command while connected to MySQL:

 	```sql
 	source <downloaded-location-of-scripts>/load_data.sql;